-At Veebit we are building game-changing products using advanced psychometrics
+At Veebit we build game-changing products using advanced psychometrics in big data environments.

 Until now, predictive analytics have focused on data about who people are on the surface —how we act, who we know, what we engage with.
 By running this data through powerful analytics engines, connections emerge.
 For all they can tell us, deep insight into the intra-personal human factors affecting decisions and behaviors has remained elusive.